One of our keys to success is the ability to hire

 your parents.
 Parents should turn in one check or money order made payable

 to "LMMS".
-You may also turn in one lump sum of cash, but please don't send
+You may also turn in cash, but students should not come to school

 Q: Why do I have to ask my customers to make